Mikekejser/Old-Stuff/README.md

 # Old-Stuff
 Just a collection of old stuff I made a long time ago just to learn new stuff and learn some different libraries.
 For that reason much of the code is only half done.
-## Overview of all the scripts in this repository:
+## Overview of all the scripts in this repository
 ### Todo app
 A simple ToDo app made with tkinter.
 #### Requirements: